mapeditor/rs-tiled/README.md

 There are a few things missing at the moment:

   * Terrain
-  * Loading files that aren't base64 encoded and compressed with zlib
   * Tile flipping
   * Image layers
   * A nice API.
 At the moment you can access attributes and properties, find tilesets by GID and loop through the tiles.
 This leaves a user of the library with a bit to do.